 Remember to talk to your nutritionist or a practitioner who’s had lengthy training in nutrition to help you figure out how much iodine your body needs.
 Self-diagnosing often doesn’t go well, so it’s worth paying a practitioner for their expertise.

-What are the first steps to take if you’ve been diagnosed with hypothyroidism?
+What are steps to take to reverse hypothyroidism?

 - 1.Ask your practitioner for a full thyroid panel.
 Remember, TSH tells you what’s going on with the pituitary,